Advertisement

 When I first noticed my hair loss, I felt confused.
 I didn’t understand why it was happening, and even my parents weren’t sure.
 They initially thought I was pulling my hair out.
 As a child, I was always very compassionate because I knew my situation wasn’t the worst.
 To cope, I wore hats every day or thick headbands to hide the bald spots.

 At first, I felt very attached to my hair and would try anything to stop it from falling out.
 I remember getting my first wig and customising it to look exactly like my hair before it fell out.
 I didn’t want anyone to know I was wearing a wig.
 Now, wigs and hair are like matching a purse to my outfit.
-It’s a way of expressing myself and embracing the fact that I can have any hair color I want, whenever I want.
+It’s a way of expressing myself and embracing the fact that I can have any hair colour I want, whenever I want.

 chloe-bean-alopecia